Bagous

 Distribution

 Widespread distribution with records from Europe (Denmark, Norway, Sweden), North America (United States including Vermont), and Australia.
-Specific have been to new regions as agents; for example, Bagous hydrillae was introduced from Australia to Florida, USA in 1991.
+Specific have been introduced to new regions as agents; for example, Bagous hydrillae was introduced from Australia to Florida, USA in 1991.

 Diet

 Multiple feed on Hydrilla verticillata, including stems, tubers, and submerged leaves.
-Bagous hydrillae mine hydrilla stems while feed on stems and submerged leaves. varies among species; some complete development on hydrilla while others do not.
+Bagous hydrillae larvae mine hydrilla stems while feed on stems and submerged leaves. specificity varies among species; some complete development on hydrilla while others do not.

 Host Associations